JohannesDeml/WordPress-Header-Anchor-Plugin/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-Auto Anchor is a WordPress plugin.
+Auto Header Anchor is a WordPress plugin.
 It adds an HTML anchor to every Header-tag (h2-h6) and shows a small chain icon on the side when one is hovering over the anchor.
 The icon is also a link that contains a direkt link to the specific header.

 The style is inspired by the current Microsoft docs ([Example](https://docs.microsoft.com/en-us/power-platform/alm/overview-alm#what-is-alm))